Kevin Wade

 Kevin Wade (born March 9, 1954) is an American screenwriter and television producer.

 Early life and career

 Wade was born in Chappaqua, New York, and attended Connecticut College.
-Before his writing career took off, Wade acted in two films for Mark Rappaport, including The Scenic Route (1978).
+Before his writing career, Wade acted in two films for Mark Rappaport, including The Scenic Route (1978).
 He wrote the play Key Exchange, which was produced off-Broadway in 1981 and released as a film in 1985.
 Seven years later he received his first screen credit for Working Girl, which earned him nominations for the Golden Globe Award for Best Screenplay and the Writers Guild of America Award for Best Original Screenplay.
 Additional film credits include True Colors, Mr. Baseball, Junior, Meet Joe Black, and Maid in Manhattan.